zio/zio/docs/datatypes/metrics/histogram.md

 ## Internals

+In a histogram, we assign the incoming samples to pre-defined buckets.
+So each data point increases the count for the bucket that it falls into, and then the individual samples are discarded.
+As histograms are bucketed, we can aggregate data across multiple instances.
+Histograms are a typical way to measure percentiles.
+We can look at bucket counts to estimate a specific percentile.

 A histogram observes _Double_ values and counts the observed values in buckets.
 Each bucket is defined by an upper boundary, and the count for a bucket with the upper boundary `b` increases by `1` if an observed value `v` is less or equal to `b`.